drtonyr/carbonTaxBackstop/docs/README.md

 Raising money through carbon tax/universal income to spend on sequestration is far from the best way to achieve carbon neutrality.
 However, it does provide an effective economic incentive to implement better mechanisms and so serves it's purpose as a backstop to provide the certainty needed to prevent catastrophic climate breakdown.

-## Appendix: Summary of Assumptions and Limitations
+## Appendix: Summary Of Assumptions And Limitations

 The income elasticity of demand model is very basic, but there again the change in demand is not great for most expenditure items.
 Even taken over all items this work does not depend on reducing expenditure directly.